TEST

 The casual conversion process: Steps for employers and employees

 The casual conversion process involves a number of important steps and obligations for both parties.
 Employers need to be well-versed in this process to meet their legal obligations.
+The employee must provide a written notice to the employer requesting to change to permanent employment under the employee choice pathway.
+The employer must consult with the employee with respect to their request and respond in writing within 21 days of the employee providing the notice.

 How casual to permanent pay conversion works

 One major concern for employers is understanding the casual to permanent pay conversion.
 Converting a casual employee to a permanent role involves transitioning them onto standard full-time or part-time employment entitlements, including paid leave and potentially different hourly rates.
-As their employer, you’ll need to definitively outline these pay adjustments and conditions in their written acceptance of the conversion notice.

 Can an employee refuse casual conversion?